Richard Henry Greene: Early life

 Greene was born in New Haven, Connecticut, to Richard Green, a bootmaker who worked and lived some four blocks from the Yale campus, near the corner of State and Chapel Streets.
 Coming from Wilmington, North Carolina, by 1843 he co-owned a bootmaking company, Wright & Green.
 The elder Green helped establish St. Luke’s Episcopal Church, an African-American church on nearby Park Street.

 To prepare for admission to college, Greene studied Latin, Greek, and mathematics with Lucius Wooster Fitch, an 1840 graduate of Yale and a son of the Yale College pastor.
 He entered Yale in 1853 and he commuted from his home in a Black neighborhood, which caused him to be marked late for its 6 a.m. mandatory prayer service, or for class, for which he was apparently excused.
 In college, among his friends with the son of Henry Dutton (a Yale professor who became the Governor of Connecticut).
-Greene later joined the literary society Brothers in Unity and the Sigma Delta fraternity.
+Greene later joined the literary society Brothers in Unity, Sigma Delta fraternity, and Wolf's Head Society.
 He graduated with a bachelor of arts degree in 1857.

 After graduating, Greene taught school in Milford, Connecticut, and after a year and a half took a teaching job at the Bennington Seminary in Bennington, Vermont. by 1861, he had changed the spelling of his surname to Greene.

 Beginning in March 1860, he studied medicine at Dartmouth College, and he received his MD in 1864.
 In letters to his fiancee, Greene wrote, "I am studying all my strength will allow -- from morning until late at night for I feel a great lack of acquirement."